|

 a wall mounted lamp and an oil pot lamp because the tooling

-The Aladdin model 1 and 2 lamps were basically generic P&A
+The Aladdin model 1 and 2 lamps were basically generic P&A designed

-was contracting independent glass companies produce glass
+was contracting independent glass companiesto produce glass

 The Mantle Lamp Company received it's first patent on 4 April

 1911 that covered a new mantle, gallery and generator design.
+The new

-These were rushed into production as quickly as possible and
+The new mantle, gallery and flame spreader were rushed into production as quickly as possible and

 got phased into the model 2 lamp production (model 2-3 transition